This is what you can expect in our article on Latino BBQ sauces:

 1 teaspoon paprika powder

-salt and pepper to taste
+Salt and pepper to taste

-Fresh coriander for garnish (optional)
+Fresh coriander for garnishing (optional)

 Directions: